ufz/ogs/web/content/docs/processes/component-transport/hydro-component/index.md

 +++
 date = "2022-03-21T12:00:13+01:00"
+title = "ComponentTransport"
-title = "Component Transport Process" author = "Haibing Shao, Renchao Lu" weight = 44
+author = "Haibing Shao, Renchao Lu" weight = 4

 [menu]
   [menu.userguide]
     parent = "process-dependent-configuration"
 +++

-## Description of the ComponentTransport process
+## Introduction

-ComponentTransport process is widely used to predict the distribution of chemical components in the subsurface, which is controlled by the groundwater flow (advection), the hydrodynamic dispersion and diffusion, the sorption on the solid phase, as well as the decay of component.
+`ComponentTransport` process is widely used to predict the distribution of chemical components in the subsurface, which is controlled by the groundwater flow (advection), the hydrodynamic dispersion and diffusion, the sorption on the solid phase, as well as the decay of component.

 ## Mathematical framework

 The governing equation implemented in OGS-6 is the so-called advective and diffusion equation (`ADE`), with the consideration of sorption and decay process.
 ADE is widely used to describe the concentration of chemical components in groundwater aquifer and porous media.
 The equations can be solved analytically in (simplified) 1D cases.
 For more complex geometry, especially with heterogeneous material properties, numerical solution is often preferred.
-The ComponentTransport process has the following assumptions.
+The `ComponentTransport` process has the following assumptions.

 * The model domain is a porous media and it is fully saturated with water.
 * The fluid velocity in the porous media is assumed to be slow, and the flow process is regulated by Darcy's law.